3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 | name   | **ST\_String**   | optional   |   | Human-readable name of the beam collection |
 | identifier | **ST\_String** | optional |   | Might be used for external identification of the beam collection data.
 Does not need to be unique. |

-A _beam set_ contains a reference list to a subset of beams to apply grouping operations and assign properties to a list of beams.
+A _beam set_ contains a reference list to a subset of beams and a reference list to a subset of balls to apply grouping operations and assign properties to a list of beams.
 Editing applications might use this information for internal purposes, for example color display and selection workflows.

+A beamset is a collection of references to beams and balls.
+Since beamsets do not have a specific influence on the geometrical shape, a consumer MAY ignore the information.

+A consumer MUST ignore duplicate references to the same beam or ball in one set.
+A producer SHOULD avoid creating duplicate references to the same beam or ball in one set.

-#### 1.1.3.1.
+#### 2.1.4.1.
 Beam Set References

 Element **\<ref>**